Standard Comics: History

 In business from 1939 to 1956, Standard was a prolific publisher during the Golden Age of comic books.
 Its best-known character, initially published under the Better imprint, is the Black Terror.
 In June 1949, the Better and Nedor imprints were consolidated as the Standard Comics line, with a "Standard Comics" flag-like cover logo.
 The titles previously had no publisher logo.
-In 1956, Standard ended, and only two titles continued, published by Pines Comics.
+In 1956, Standard ended, and only three titles continued, published by Pines Comics.
 This last venture also incorporated several titles from the defunct St. John Publications.
 Most titles went to other publishers after the company folded in 1959.